AthenaG536/AthenaG536/README.md

 - 🌱 I’m currently studying a Bachelors of Computing Systems at Unitec
 - 📫 How to reach me: email at athena536@hotmail.com

-See my latest web development project here: https://risktuit.herokuapp.com/
+See my current web development project here: https://risktuit.herokuapp.com/